ios12checker/Windows-Maintenance-Tool/README.md

 ## 🧪 Troubleshooting & FAQ

-**Q: The script didn’t run with administrator rights?**
+Q: The script didn’t run with administrator rights?
+A: For the tool to work properly, administrator rights are required.
-A: PowerShell requires elevation for system-level tasks.
-Right-click the `.ps1` file and choose **"Run with PowerShell"**, then confirm the UAC prompt.
+Right-click the .bat file and choose "Run as administrator".
+This will ensure that both the Batch and PowerShell scripts run with the necessary privileges.
+If nothing happens, check that User Account Control (UAC) is enabled and try again.

-If nothing happens, run this from PowerShell manually:
+If you want to run the PowerShell script manually, use this command from an elevated PowerShell window:
 ```powershell
 Start-Process powershell -Verb RunAs -ArgumentList "-NoProfile -ExecutionPolicy Bypass -File 'Path\To\Windows_Maintenance_Tool.ps1'"
 ```
-**Q: Why does it crash when selecting registry cleanup?**
+Q: Why does it crash when selecting registry cleanup?
-A: This has been fixed in v3.1.0.
-The script now safely lists and deletes registry keys using PowerShell, and errors are properly handled.
+A: This has been fully resolved in v3.1.3.
+The tool now safely lists and deletes registry keys using PowerShell.
+Before any deletion, a backup is automatically created, and errors are properly handled to avoid script crashes or accidental data loss.

 **Q: Why was Registry Defrag removed?**
 A: The feature depended on a third-party tool (NTREGOPT) which is no longer accessible.